Lecturer: Lei Xu

 The essay and presentation should contain background, arguments from both sides, how they are related to class material, and the student’s own analysis.
 The essay is evaluated based on the clarity and conciseness of the writing, relevance to class material, and the logic of the analysis.
 The presentation is evaluated on the same elements plus the understanding of the case through Q&A.

 Each short essay should be no longer than 1 page.
 The presentation should be no longer than 3 minutes (to be finalized depending on class enrollment) and contains no more than 5 slides.
+On the first page of your presentation, please indicate your name and team ID.

 Due date: Both the essay and slides (used for in-class presentation) are due the night before each scheduled presentation.
 For example, for a presentation scheduled on Oct 8, both the essay and slides have to be submitted by 11:59PM of Oct 7.

 Late submission of essay: Late submission will be penalized by 10% every day.
 For example, if the due date is Oct 7 and the essay was submitted on Oct 9, and if the score without penalty is 80, then the final adjusted score will be 80 x (1 - 10% x 2) = 64.
+Please notify me by email if you submitted late.

 Late submission of slides: The slides used for in-class presentation have to be submitted before the deadline by uploading it to the appropriate folder.
 If not, the presenter will have to make the presentation without slides.
 Due to COVID protocols and time constraints, all slides will be compiled in the order of presentation before class.
+Before each presentation, I will show the list of presentations included in the slide deck and those who want to present but did not submit the slides on time will to present first.

 The format of the term paper is similar to the short essay, but requires more in-depth treatment.
 Students can also choose to work alone or in pairs.
 Students are free to analyze any one or multiple cases/industries for the term paper.
 To get a good mark, you are expected to demonstrate knowledge of a wider reading beyond the course material, and be able to connect the economic theory of regulation with the practice of regulation.
 It should include a significant amount of one’s original analysis.
 It also should include references and a bibliography.